bycEEE/alexa-rain-drop/README.md

     ```

 4. Create a new Alexa Skill: [https://developer.amazon.com/edw/home.html](https://developer.amazon.com/edw/home.html).
-5. Click 'Add a New Skill'.
+5. Click `Add a New Skill`.
-6. Add "Rain Drop" as the name and invocation name.
+6. Add `Rain Drop` as the name and invocation name.
     ![](https://i.imgur.com/Ul8yz2G.png)
 7. Create a basic intent schema and sample utterances.
-Since we don't need to say anything past "rain drop", we don't have to fill in any meaningful information.
+Since we don't need to say anything past `rain drop`, we don't have to fill in any meaningful information.
     ![](https://i.imgur.com/TnVCh1z.png)

     ```